wp-plugins/ewww-image-optimizer/readme.txt

 1. Uncompress optipng: *tar xvzf optipng-0.7.4.tar.gz && cd optipng-0.7.4*
 1. Configure and compile optipng: *./configure && make*
 1. If you have root access, install it with *make install*
-1. If not, copy the binary from */optipng-0.7.4/src/optipng/optipng* to the ewww tool folder (wordpress/wp-content/ewww/).
+1. If not, copy the binary from */optipng-0.7.4/src/optipng/optipng* to the ewww tool folder (wordpress/wp-content/ewww/optipng-custom).

 = Installing jpegtran =

-1. Click the link in the Plugin Status area, or download it manually and place it in the plugin folder (wordpress/wp-content/ewww/).
+1. Jpegtran is now bundled with the plugin.
+If it isn't working for some reason, keep going...
-1. If you own your own server, or have root access, it is part of the libjpeg-turbo-progs on Debian/Ubuntu, and likely something similar on rpm distros (Fedora, CentOS, RHEL, SuSE).
+1. If you have root access to your server, jpegtran is part of the libjpeg-turbo-progs on Debian/Ubuntu, and likely something similar on rpm distros (Fedora, CentOS, RHEL, SuSE).
+If you are on shared hosting, read on...
+These steps can/should generally all be done via the command line
+1. Download the latest stable version of [jpegtran](http://www.ijg.org/) to your home directory
+1. Uncompress jpegtran: *tar xvzf jpegsrc.v9.tar.gz && cd jpeg-9*
+1. Configure and compile jpegtran: *./configure --disable-shared && make*
+1. If you have root access, install it with *make install*
+1. If not, copy the binary from */jpeg-9/jpegtran* to the ewww tool folder (wordpress/wp-content/ewww/jpegtran-custom).

 = Installing gifsicle =

 1. Gifsicle is now bundled with the plugin.
 If it isn't working for you, keep going...
 1. If you have root access to your server, you can install gifsicle from the standard repositories (yum/rpm or apt/deb).
 If you are on shared hosting, read on...
 These steps can/should generally all be done via the command line
 1. Download the latest version of [gifsicle](http://www.lcdf.org/gifsicle/) to your home directory
-1. Uncompress gifsicle: *tar xvzf gifsicle-1.67.tar.gz && cd gifsicle-1.67*
+1. Uncompress gifsicle: *tar xvzf gifsicle-1.70.tar.gz && cd gifsicle-1.70*
 1. Configure and compile gifsicle (we disable gifview and gifdiff as they are not needed): *./configure --disable-gifdiff --disable-gifview && make*
 1. If you have root access, install it with *make install*
-1. If not, copy the binary from */gifsicle-1.67/src/gifsicle* to the ewww tool folder (wordpress/wp-content/ewww/).
+1. If not, copy the binary from */gifsicle-1.70/src/gifsicle* to the ewww tool folder (wordpress/wp-content/ewww/gifsicle-custom).

 == Frequently Asked Questions ==